fluxusfrequency/blog/measuring-clientside-js-test-coverage-with-istanbul.md

 - *Functions* tells us how many of our functions were touched
 - *Lines* tells us the total lines of code that were touched

-There's also list of the folders in our project, each with a categorical coverage breakdown.
+There's also a list of the folders in our project, each with a categorical coverage breakdown.
 You can also click on each of the folders to further break down the coverage file by file.
 If you then click on a file, you'll see its contents highlighted in green and red to indicate covered and uncovered lines.

 The ability to zoom in and out on our project and see the categorical breakdown at each level makes Istanbul particularly nice to work with.
 It also makes it easy to dig in and explore places in your code base that might benefit from some additional testing.